About

 Function calling is a powerful capability that enables Large Language Models (LLMs) to interact with your code and external systems in a structured way.
 Instead of just generating text responses, LLMs can understand when to call specific functions and provide the necessary parameters to execute real-world actions (Hugging Face ).

-Function calling is a simple but powerful capability that’s well known for multiple years already.
-Even being as simple as it is it mostly ignored by companies and developers, considering it as a fancy feature.
-Libraries and frameworks like AI SDK simplify the process of integrating LLMs and function calling into applications, solving the problem on how to call a function.
+Function calling is a simple yet powerful capability that has been well-known for several years.
+Despite its simplicity, it’s often overlooked by companies and developers, who consider it merely a fancy feature.
+Libraries and frameworks like AI SDK simplify the process of integrating LLMs and function calling into applications, solving the problem of how to call a function.

 Vovk.ts solves the problem of what to call by providing a framework to build back-end functions that are easily converted into LLM tools with name